 Biography and Research Interests

 I am primarily a historian of the mind sciences.
-I am interested in what happens when disciplines like anthropology and psychiatry come together and produce new knowledge about human subjects.
+I am interested in what happens when disciplines such as anthropology and psychiatry come together and produce new knowledge about human subjects.
 In 2013 I obtained an MA in history from the University of Sydney.
 My thesis examined the work of Australian psychiatrist John Ewart Cawte.
 Beginning in the early 1960s Cawte led pioneering expeditions to Australian Aboriginal communities to survey the nature and prevalence of mental illness and what he termed "social disintegration."
 I situated Cawte's hypotheses about "the Aboriginal mind" within the contemporary political context of assimilation.
 Since then, my research interests have extended well beyond the boundaries of Australia.

 In the Spring of 2017 I completed general examinations with professors in the following fields: